 An enduring guardian is appointed to make personal, lifestyle and treatment decisions (to the extent that authority is granted within the EPG form) for the appointor, in the event the appointor loses the capacity to make the decisions.

-An Enduring Power of Attorney is the tool which enables an adult with full legal capacity to appoint another person or agency (attorney) to make property and financial decisions on their behalf.
+An Enduring Power of Attorney (EPA) is the tool which enables an adult with full legal capacity to appoint another person or agency (attorney) to make property and financial decisions on their behalf.

 5. I no longer want, or am no longer able, to continue in the role as enduring guardian.
 What do I need to do?